Dresser Industries: Acquisitions and divestitures

+In 1949, Dresser's management was presented with an opportunity to broaden its product range beyond capital purchases.
+They were made aware of the potential to acquire the Magnet Cove Barium Corporation of Houston, Texas, the nation's second-largest producer of barite drilling mud.
+One of the partners was interested in selling their approximate one-third interest, which led to discussions with the owners about the possibility of selling the entire company.
+With Dresser's strong cash position, they began to explore the acquisition of Magnet Cove Barium.
+It held mineral reserves constituting 30 percent of the known U.S. barite deposits, and the 5 ½ million tons of barite could last thirty-eight more years at the current recoverable bar level of operations.
+The company reported current assets of $3.2 million and liabilities of $909,000.
+When it was learned that all of the Magnet Cove Barium's common stock could be acquired for $2.8 million in cash, the directors of Dresser quickly, without hesitation, approved the transaction on October 28, 1949.
+Five days later, the deal was done.
+Dresser had added Magnet Cove Barium to the Dresser Industries family.

 In 1950, the company headquarters moved to Dallas to be near the center of the nation's major oil and gas fields.
 It continued to purchase well-known companies involved in manufacturing such things as overhead cranes, gasoline-dispensing pumps, and heavy equipment for mining and construction.
-During the 1980s, as the oil industry began to decline, Dresser's chairman, John Murphy, began to streamline the organization of the company, eliminating its insurance, mining, and construction-equipment divisions.

-In 1968, the Wayne Oil Tank and Pump Company, established in 1891, merges with Dresser, becoming the Dresser-Wayne Company.
+In 1968, the Wayne Oil Tank and Pump Company, established in 1891, merged with Dresser, becoming the Dresser-Wayne Company.
 Dresser Industries brought together Lane-Wells and the Pan Geo Atlas Corporation (PGAC) to form Dresser Atlas.
 PGAC's expertise in openhole logging and its international operations made it an ideal merger partner to form an integrated wireline services company.
 Since its inception, Lane-Wells had generated most of its income from perforating services, but log interpretation had narrowed down producing zones, resulting in fewer perforations and less revenue.
 Greatly expanded wireline logging capabilities helped the combined company continue to grow.

-In 1974, the company acquired Galion Iron Works and the operating assets of the Jeffrey Manufacturing Company, Inc.